gcla/termshark/docs/UserGuide.md

 ## Packet Structure View

 Termshark's middle view shows the structure of the packet selected in the list view.
-You can expand and contract the structure using the `[+]` and `[-]` buttons:
+You can expand and contract the structure using the `[+]` and `[-]` buttons, the 'enter' key, or the right and left cursor keys:

 ![structure](https://drive.google.com/uc?export=view&id=1Tv7kvLxXe5a2tbsvkWR6U8K6nhEBqk8D)